enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

 The allocator uses a #link("https://en.wikipedia.org/wiki/Free_list")[free list] to track free memory regions.
 This attempts to maximise the reuse of memory.
-If a single word is freed, the allocator checks if its neighboring half is also free, if so, the whole 128-bit value is freed.
+If a single word is freed, the allocator checks if its neighboring half is also free.
+If so, the whole 128-bit value is freed.
 Since only double words can be allocated, a free single word will not be reused unless its neighboring half is also free. _This fact is explicitly relied on by the memory representation of nets.
 Specifically, some owned double-word values will keep one half free to represent a special form of the value_.